 Bowring added: “Under current legislation, the valuation method used when flats owners who want to ‘enfranchise’ and buy the freehold of their block of flats includes ‘hope value’ in its calculation.

-“‘Hope value’ can include the market value of land or roof or airspace development rights based on the expectation of getting planning permission for development.
+“‘Hope value’ can include the market value of land or Roof Insurance Estimates Explained or airspace development rights based on the expectation of getting planning permission for development.

 “By allowing freeholders to bypass the usual planning process, the ‘hope value’ of the extra flats that could be built on top of a building becomes a positive presumption, which will impact on the valuers’ quantification of the ‘hope value’, which helps determine the ‘enfranchisement premium’ – the cost of buying your freehold.
 In theory, the premium for leaseholders would increase.”